RahulSChand/gpu_poor/README.md

 2. **Training** : Find vRAM for either full model finetuning or finetuning using LoRA (currently I have hardcoded r=8 for LoRA config)

 #### Quantization
-1. Currently it supports: bitsandbytes (bnb) int8/int4 & GGML (QK_8, QK_5, QK_4).
+1. Currently it supports: bitsandbytes (bnb) int8/int4 & GGML (QK_8, QK_6, QK_5, QK_4, QK_2).
 The latter are only for inference while bnb int8/int4 can be used for both training & inference

 #### Context Len/Sequence Length
 1. What is the length of your prompt+new maximum tokens generated.
 Or for training this is the sequence length of your training data.
-Batch sizes are 1.
-The option to specify batch sizes needs to be added.
+Batch sizes are 1 for inference & can be specified for training.
+The option to specify batch sizes for inference needs to be added.

 #### Output
 The output is the total vRAM & the breakdown of where the vRAM goes (in MB).
 It looks like below